h4writer/droneshowcreator/docs/discription_edit_actions.rst

     - Angle

-      *This is the angle at which the wave will occur on the entire layout.
+      *This is the angle at which the wave will occur on the entire design.
 If you place a grid and you take a wave of 0 ° it will move from left to right.
 At 90 ° the wave will move from back to front, and at 180 ° from right to left.
 Note, this function only works with the XV plane (=> this plane can be found in the start page => properties => plane).*

     - Iterations